 But this post has nothing to do with gravy or with pets.
 It has to do with another comfort food: Sussex County Beans.

 When I was about 10 years old, I lived with my folks and three brothers in Frankford, Delaware located in Sussex County.
 We had a babysitter named Mrs. Bunting for my little brother, Lad.
 Lad couldn’t pronounce “Bunting.”
 It came out as “Bumpy” and so Mrs. Bunting became Bumpy to us all.
-Lad and I, we were the youngest of the four, were sometimes left in Bumpy’s care on afternoons my mom had to be other places with my two older brothers.
-She was always cooking something or another and I learned a lot about cooking, even at 10, from her.
-The big two are Slippery Dumplings (no cake dumplings in southern Delaware) and Sussex County Beans.
+Lad and I, the youngest of the four kids, were sometimes left in Bumpy’s care on afternoons when my mom had to be other places with our two older brothers.
+Bumpy was always cooking something or another and I learned a lot about cooking, even at 10, from her.
+The big two were Slippery Dumplings (no cake dumplings in southern Delaware) and Sussex County Beans.
+Here’s another dumpling recipe submitted by a reader.

 Seems most people I meet don’t like lima beans, so why are they so expensive in the frozen food section of the grocery??? $5 for two pounds.
 I bought the dried ones: $1.49 for one pound.
 The dried ones don’t retain their wonderful green color, so the end result will not be as pretty with the dried ones, but great stuff anyway.